Dragon Ball Online: Conclusion

 While the servers for Dragon Ball Online have now been completely shut down, the Dragon Ball Xenoverse game remains available on Microsoft Windows (through Steam).
 Despite being built using many of the same assets and core game engine, the two games bear little resemblance to one another in gameplay style; Xenoverse is a hybrid of basic MMORPG elements and the "versus fighting" combat that so many other Dragon Ball games have revolved around.

 Characters

 Towa and Mira

 Towa is the younger sister of the Demon Realm King Dabura and wife to Mira, to whom they have a son called Fu.
 They serve as the main villains of the game.

 Shun Shun and Haru Haru

 Two Majin sisters who feud with each other appears in Dragon Ball Heroes.

 General Bon

 General Bon is a member of the Red ribbon army and later appears in Dragon Ball Heroes.

+Fu

+The Son of Towa and Mira who as an adult appears in Dragon Ball Heroes as major villain and Dragon Ball Xenoverse.

 Emulation

 Several unlicensed English emulations are in development.
-There are multiple notable projects: Dragon Ball Online Galaxy, Dragon Ball Online Universe Revelations, Dragon Ball Online Global, and much others, each one with their differences and goal.
+There are multiple notable projects: Dragon Ball Online Galaxy, Dragon Ball Online Universe Revelations, Dragon Ball Online Global, and others, each with its own differences and goals.